Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 ### 2.2.
 In an RMS

 1. Open the RMS file in a text editor
-2. At the very top, type `#includeXS "filename.xs"`.
+2. At the very top, type `#includeXS filename.xs`.
 Here, `filename.xs` is the name of the file that you created above.
 3. The `main();` function that we made above is automatically run when a map is generated using the RMS.
 4. To test, load the RMS in a single player (or multi player) lobby and start the game.
 When the map is generated, the `main()` function in the XS Script will run and `30` will be shown in the chat.
 5. It is recommended that you use a custom scenario to test XS Scripts, as it is easier to debug them in the editor.